Whales, Captain! Whales off the starboard bow!!

 It was three o'clock, and it was closed for siesta until four.
 We sat down at a near by restaurant and relaxed over burgers and fries.
 They weren't very good burgers, nor fries, but after Nicaragua, they tasted great.
 The entire harbor is ringed with tall condos, with store fronts opening out on to the sidewalk that runs around the water's edge.
 We waited until the office reopened, then asked about a slip.
 The woman who worked in the office was, as are most of the Mexican women down here, quite attractive.
 She smiled warmly at Robinson, who did all the talking.

 We were then joined by Joe from "Ziagara Due", a spectacularly pretty stink pot (we don't hold it against him) as well.
 Everyone pitched in, without the slightest hesitation.
-They offered advice on where to find things, rides into town, and cold beers for our arrival.
-Not what you'd expect from strangers back home, but it is typical of the cruising community.

 We thanked them for all their help, and they invited us to a dock party that was happening later that day.
 Apparently once a week or so, Scott on Christina, a spacious DownEaster 38, drags out his deep fryer, and everyone brings some beer and fish, or potatoes, or whatever they'd like battered, and hangs out to chat.